-F8 Thrashing is a toggle function so it is only necessary to quickly press button 8 $\,$ to enable the Thrash action.
-Pressing button 8 again returns the locomotive engine to normal 'automatic' response.
+F8 Thrashing is a toggle function so it is only necessary to quickly press button 8 to enable the Thrash action.
+Pressing button 8 again returns the locomotive engine

-Tip for Hornby SELECT users...
-Please note the SELECT does not support 'momentary' action function control.
-Please read the note on page 3 re using control fund
+Tip for Hornby SELECT users ...
+Please note the SELECT does not support momentary' action function control.
+Please read the note on page 3 re using non-momentary control functions.